Grey-green fruit dove

 The grey-green fruit dove (Ptilinopus purpuratus) is a species of bird in the family Columbidae.
 It is endemic to the Society Islands in French Polynesia.
 Its natural habitat is subtropical or tropical moist lowland forests.

 Taxonomy

 The grey-green fruit dove was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with all the other doves and pigeons in the genus Columba and coined the binomial name Columba purpurata.
 Gmelin's description was based on the "purple-crowned pigeon" from Otaheite (now Tahiti) that had been described in 1783 by English ornithologist John Latham in his A General Synopsis of Birds.
-The grey-green fruit dove is now placed with nearly 60 other fruit doves in the genus Ptilinopus that was introduced in 1825 by the English naturalist William John Swainson.
+The grey-green fruit dove is now placed with nearly 60 other fruit doves in the genus Ptilinopus that was introduced in 1825 by the English naturalist William Swainson.
 The genus name combines the Ancient Greek ptilon meaning "feather" with pous meaning "foot".
 The specific epithet purpuratus is from Latin and means "clad in purple".